-Sharing services has to be wider than just West Suffolk.
-The Councils are involved in a programme of Suffolk-wide working, supported by funding from central Government, through the Transformation Challenge Award.
+West Suffolk is involved in a programme of Suffolk-wide working, supported by funding from central Government, through the Transformation Challenge Award.
 This work aims to integrate work by public sector partners across the Suffolk "system" so as to improve the lives of Suffolk residents and achieve savings for council tax payers.
 As well as working with those within the public sector "system", we are also continuing to work in partnership with local communities, enabling them to support themselves.

-The Councils are also working with partners to maximise the opportunities offered by the Government's devolution agenda.
-This involves both considering how powers, funding or freedoms can be devolved to Suffolk from Whitehall and considering where responsibilities best sit within the Suffolk "system".
+The Councils are also working with partners to maximise the opportunities offered by the Government's devolution agenda for example by working in partnership with the Greater Cambridge Greater Peterborough Local Enterprise Partnership and considering where responsibilities best sit within the Suffolk "system".